apache/openwhisk-external-resources/README.md

 - [OpenWhisk 101 - Message Hub and Kafka Data Processing](https://github.com/IBM/openwhisk-data-processing-message-hub) - Example of using OpenWhisk with Message Hub and Kafka to consume and publish messages.
 - [Transit IoT](https://medium.com/openwhisk/transit-flexible-pipeline-for-iot-data-with-bluemix-and-openwhisk-4824cf20f1e0) - Comprehensive example of using OpenWhisk for IoT data processing that uses Docker, Node-RED, Message Hub (Kafka based), Object Storage, Spark and Bluemix Data Science Experience services for data analytics.
-- [Logistics Wizard](https://www.ibm.com/blogs/bluemix/2017/02/microservices-multi-compute-approach-using-cloud-foundry-openwhisk/) is an enterprise-grade sample application which leverages OpenWhisk and CloudFoundry to build 12-factor style applications.
+- [Logistics Wizard](https://github.com/IBM-Bluemix/logistics-wizard) - Enterprise-grade sample application which leverages OpenWhisk and CloudFoundry to build 12-factor style applications.
 It is a smart supply chain management solution that aims to simulate an environment running an ERP system.
+Also see [related blog post](https://www.ibm.com/blogs/bluemix/2017/02/microservices-multi-compute-approach-using-cloud-foundry-openwhisk/).
-- [Web Actions](https://medium.com/openwhisk/web-actions-serverless-web-apps-with-openwhisk-f21db459f9ba) - This sample shows how to use OpenWhisk to build a complete Web App.
+- [Web Actions](https://github.com/openwhisk/openwhisk) - This sample shows how to use OpenWhisk to build a complete Web App.
+See [related blog post](https://medium.com/openwhisk/web-actions-serverless-web-apps-with-openwhisk-f21db459f9ba).
 - [Dark vision](https://github.com/IBM-Bluemix/openwhisk-darkvisionapp) - Application that shows how to use OpenWhisk, Cloudant, Watson Visual Recognition, Object Storage to process video frames, tag and recognize scenes.
-- [HTTP handlers with OpenWhisk](https://medium.com/openwhisk/serverless-http-handlers-with-openwhisk-90a986cc7cdd) - Demonstrates the use of OpenWhisk web actions to write HTTP handlers.
 - [openwhisk-monitoring](https://github.com/KimStebel/openwhisk-monitoring) - Example of using OpenWhisk to monitor HTTP server status.
 - [openwhisk-publisher](https://github.com/IBM-Bluemix/openwhisk-publisher) - Hosting static sites with Jekyll, Object Storage and OpenWhisk.
 - [skylink](https://github.com/IBM-Bluemix/skylink) - Connect and control a DJI drone aircraft over the Internet with OpenWhisk.